 Japan has offered these options for decades.
 Initially, almost all the capsule hotel choices were for men only.
 Frankly, some catered to businessmen too inebriated to navigate the path back home at night.

 But others became a solid budget travel option for those who wanted to average in a cheap stay with their other plans.
 For the equivalent of as little as $12 USD/night in some places, there were the basics: privacy, safety, a mattress and a pull-down shade for sleeping.
 Most also have electrical outlets for recharging as you snooze.

 The Capsule Hotel Concept and Airports

 The capsule hotel concept has found its way from the crowded streets of Japan to the busy terminals of Western Europe.
-The Yotel Group already owns hotel operations at Amsterdam's Schiphol Airport and at both Heathrow and Gatwick airports in London, Paris CDG, Istanbul Airport, and Singapore Changi Airport as well as in New York, Boston, San Francisco, and Edinburgh.
+The Yotel Group already owns hotel operations at Amsterdam's Schiphol Airport, Heathrow and Gatwick airports in London, Paris CDG, Istanbul Airport, and Singapore Changi Airport as well as in New York, Boston, San Francisco, and Edinburgh.

 Yotel's aim is to offer style and quiet in these settings, as well as some room to move around.
 Prices reflect that more comfortable approach and are higher than what you'd expect to pay for a night in a capsule hotel in Japan.